rtCamp/rtMedia/readme.txt

 == Upgrade Notice ==

-= 3.10.9 =
+= 4.0 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-WordPress VIP compatibility added
+WordPress VIP compatibility and fixes for BuddyPress 2.6

 == Sponsors ==